DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react-openfeature.md

 ## Next Steps

 <next_steps>
-Suggest these as next steps to the user.
+Suggest these as next steps to the user, be as concise as possible.

 After successful installation: